Kurdish Road Trip

 Created:

-A little while back, I set out on a road trip through the Kurdish populated parts of our planet, hoping to nail down some photos of an old people and to get a better idea about the Kurdish identity and feel on the overall culture.
-Upon my return, I found, maybe unsurprisingly that it was hard to get any definite answers, especially with regards to identity; though in conversations, I did get a lot of different responses on what makes up the Kurdish.
-If anything, it's clear that opinions vary.
+A little while back, I set out on a road trip through the Kurdish populated parts of our planet, hoping to nail down some photos of an old people and get a better feel on the Kurdish identity and overall culture.
+Upon my return, I found it's probably hard to give any definite answers.
+I did in conversations however get a lot of varied opinions on what makes up the Kurdish.

-Counting a population of 30 millions plus many have since the Kurdish nationality's inception about a hundred years ago, dreamt of a united people living in an independent country, as they today live as minorities in territories spread over Turkey, Iran, Syria and Iraq, with a sizeable diaspora abroad.
-Having in recent history endured their respective host countries' heavy-handedness, the Kurdish dominated parts of Iraq were eventually successful in carving out their own autonomous piece of land from Iraq with help of the powers that be after Saddam Hussein's infamous campaign that sought to raze their villages and kill them by the tens of thousands.
-In Turkey, after a little-known civil war less than a decade ago, one today passes numerous heavily armed and guarded security checkpoints to and fro the various Kurdish cities; inside which one further witnesses a large military presence by the state, presumably to keep Kurdish political aspirations under control; with some going so far to call it all an occupation.
-On the Syrian side, more or less closed off for travelers these days, the situation is no less beautiful
+Counting a population of 30 millions plus, many have since the Kurdish nationality's inception about a hundred years ago, dreamt of a united people living in an independent country.
+With a sizeable diaspora abroad, most Kurdish today live as minorities in the territories of Turkey, Iran, Syria and Iraq where they've often found themselves at the receiving end of their host countries' heavy-handedness.
+The Kurdish dominated parts of Iraq were eventually granted autonomy some decades back with the help of the powers that be.
+But it was not before the notorious Saddam Hussein decided to go on rampage to raze their villages and kill them by the tens of thousands, also using poison gas.
+In Turkey, after a little-known civil war less than a decade ago, one today endures numerous heavily armed and guarded security checkpoints to and fro the various Kurdish cities; inside of which one can further witness a strong military presence, presumably kept to keep Kurdish political aspirations in check.
+Some I spoke to, went so far as to call it all an occupation.
+On the Syrian side, more or less closed off for travelers these days, the situation is not better with the Syrian leader never having had any soft spots for the Kurdish .